opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 Once registered, your personal QFieldCloud landing page will display all the projects you have access to in the center of the window.

-Under your profile name, you can edit and manage account details, view organizations you belong to, check project collaborations, and manage personal [subscription plans](https://qfield.cloud/pricing).
+Under your profile name, you can edit and manage account details, view organizations you belong to or own, check project collaborations, and manage your organization members [subscription plans](https://qfield.cloud/pricing).

 !!!
 Tip
     In the project overview page, the two names indicate the "Owner" of the project and the "Name" of the project.